 Forsyth Tech regards class lectures, demonstrations, and other in-class experiences as vital ingredients to the educational process.
-For this reason, students are expected to attend and arrive on time to all class, laboratory, practicum, and clinical experience sessions.
-If you are unable to attend or will be late to class, please contact your instructor as soon as possible.
+For this reason, students are expected to attend and arrive on time at all class, laboratory, practicum, and clinical experience sessions.
+If you are unable to attend or will be late for class, please contact your instructor as soon as possible.
 You may either plan a make-up assignment or alternate lecture as required for the course curriculum.
-It is at the discretion of the instructor to take points from the attendance grade for tardy and missed classes.
+It is up to the instructor if a grade deduction will be given for tardy and missed classes.
 Please refer to the Forsyth Tech Student Handbook or your class syllabi for specific attendance policies.
+For those with extreme circumstances, military service, or severe health issues, please review the FTCC attendance and accommodation policies.
+Every effort will be made to maintain your program, however there are some deadlines, and clinical hours that may not be able to be remediated.
+Please speak with your program coordinator and advisor as soon as possible.